 button to view more detailed information about dates and fees as well as estimated additional costs.
 Please talk with your University Study Abroad Advisor about additional fees that may be charged by your home institution when participating in a program abroad.

-Students take one course.
+Students are required to take one course.

 About the City